How do I schedule a showing?

 Why must I fill out a lease application to see a house?

-We do not charge a fee for showings, so the application helps us determine who is motivated to move.
+We do not charge a fee for showings, so the application helps us determine who is motivated to move and who an get qualified to lease a home.
 If you like one or more of our properties, and are willing to complete the application, then we know you are interested and serious about moving.

 What are the qualifications for my lease application to be approved?

 Everyone has different circumstances, but the general points for qualification are: